WisnuBramantyo/brick/README.md

 # brick
-this is a repo for solving technical test from Brick.
+This is a repo for solving technical test from Brick.

 I use java combined with cucumber and selenium to create the automation test.